• Skip to primary navigation

 Chicken Pakora Recipe

-Delicious classic Indian delight, Crispy Chicken Pakora recipe made with tender chicken thigh, crispy gram flour batter and a handful of cupboard-friendly spices.
-Create the most popular takeaway favourite appetizer at home with this simple recipe.
+Delicious classic Indian delight, easy Chicken Pakora recipe made with tender chicken thigh, crispy batter and simple cupboard-friendly spices.
+You can recreate the most popular Indian takeaway appetiser at home with this quick recipe.

 A white bowl containing fried battered chicken pieces with dipping sauces on the side.

-If you love Indian restaurants and takeaways style appetizers you must try out our Fish Pakora and King Prawn Butterfly recipes.
+If you love Indian restaurants and takeaways' style appetisers, you must try out our Fish Pakora and King Prawn Butterfly recipes.

 Jump to: